hoalexander44/MomentumTeamWebsite/Blogs/RaviPatelBlog.md

 Negitives: Drawing tablet broke and forced to use mouse to draw

-Upcoming: Start creating assets for the levels
+Upcoming: hopefully finish the remaing tiles
 ### Week 7

 ### Week 8